heykayla/my-writing/explainers/explanation-what-you-need-to-know-about-qr-codes.md

 ## What You Need to Know About QR Codes

-### Overview
+### Introduction

+You can find QR codes everywhere, from restaurant menus to product packaging.
+Their ease of use makes them an essential tool for businesses and individuals.

-The goal of this explanation article is to provide an understanding of QR codes by explaining the following:
+The goal of this explanation article is to provide an understanding of QR codes by explaining their purposes, functionality, components, advantages, how to create them.

-* Definition and purpose of QR codes
-* Functionality of QR codes
-* Critical components of QR codes
-* Advantages of utilizing QR codes
-* Available resources for creating QR codes

 ### About QR codes